top of page

 Understanding Mortgage Broker Fees: Why Transparency Matters

-Understanding mortgage broker fees is key to building trust with your broker.
-A reliable broker will clearly explain their fee structure, including what each fee covers and how it’s calculated.
-Don’t hesitate to ask questions, it’s important to fully understand these costs so you can make informed decisions.
-A good broker values transparency, so speak up if you need clarification.
-After all, you’re the one paying for their services!
+Don’t hesitate to ask questions, it’s important to fully understand these costs so you can budget accordingly.
+A trusted broker will always value transparency, so speak up if you need clarification.
+After all, you’re the one footing their bill!

 How Do Fee-Free Brokers Make Money?

 Fee-free brokers provide access to mortgage products without charging you directly.
-Instead, they earn commission from lenders, which could mean slightly higher mortgage costs.
+Instead, they earn commission from the lenders, known as the Procuration Fee.
 While many offer helpful guidance, service quality can vary.

 Understanding Broker Fee Flexibility